hujhax/austin-improv-wiki/Category/Played Their Last Show at Out of Bounds.md

-**Played Their Last Show at Out of Bounds** is a category listing of all the troupes who played their last show in [[The Out of Bounds Comedy Festival]].
+**Played Their Last Show at Out of Bounds** is a category listing of all the troupes who played their final show in [[The Out of Bounds Comedy Festival]].